lfangssc/Datalake_AWS_EMR_Spark/README.md

 # Datalake_AWS_EMR_Spark
-Project: Build a datalake using AWS s3, EMR and Pyspark
+# Project: Build a datalake using AWS s3, EMR and Pyspark

-Introduction
+## Introduction
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-The goal of the project is to use the AWS Elastic MapReduce (EMR) and Pyspark SQL to load data from AWS S3 and wirte the data in fact/dimension talbes that can be efficiently queried for business purpose.
+The goal of the project is to use the AWS Elastic MapReduce (EMR) and Pyspark SQL to load data from AWS S3 and wirte the data in fact/dimension talbes that that can be efficiently queried for business purpose.

-The workflow of the project should be:
+## The workflow of the project should be:
 1. Setup an AWS EMR that has one master and two nodes.

 2. Pyspark read JSON data in S3, the data are SONG_DATA='s3://udacity-dend/song_data' and LOG_DATA='s3://udacity-dend/log_data'.

 3. Use Sparksql to create a Fact Table songplays - records in event data associated with song plays i.e. records with page NextSong (songplay_id,